 Working with false attacks¶

 After analyzing an attack, you may conclude that all or some requests in this attack are false positives.
-To prevent the WAF node from recognizing such requests as attacks in future traffic analysis, you can mark several requests or the entire attack as a false positive.
+To prevent the filtering node from recognizing such requests as attacks in future traffic analysis, you can mark several requests or the entire attack as a false positive.